wireseo/tp/docs/DeveloperGuide.md

 ### 7.2 Deleting a Consultation

-1. Deleting a `Consultation` while all `Consultation`s are being shown
+1. Deleting a `Consultation` while all `Consultations` are being shown

-   1. Prerequisites: List all `Consultation`s using the `view -c` command.
-Multiple `Consultation`s in the list.
+   1. Prerequisites: List all `Consultations` using the `view -c` command.
+Multiple `Consultations` in the list.

    1. Test case: `delete -c 1`<br>
       Expected: First `Consultation` is deleted from the list.
 Details of the deleted `Consultation` shown in the status message.
-GUI `Consultation` list is immediately updated.
+GUI's `Consultation` list is immediately updated.

    1. Test case: `delete -c 0`<br>
       Expected: No `Consultation` is deleted.
 Error details shown in the status message.
-GUI `Consultation` list under `Consultation` tab remains the same.
+GUI's `Consultation` list under `Consultation` tab remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete -c x`, `...` (where x is larger than the list size or smaller than 1)<br>
+   1. Other incorrect delete commands to try: `delete`, `delete -c x` (where x is larger than the list size or smaller than 1), `...`<br>
       Expected: Similar to previous.

 ### 7.3 Adding a Deadline